 - Custom redirect URLs.

 After you’ve transferred the metadata, be sure to deactivate the other SEO plugin that may prevent conflicts.
-Only then The SEO Framework will show its meta box.

 Now it’s time to manually adjust categories and tags.
 These archives often don’t carry a lot of weight in Google Search, so there’s no need to rush this.